wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ~~~

 Change the LOGIN and PASSWORD to the Basic Auth you are using for Graphite and the HOSTNAME to your host.
 Then for each dashboard choose *Annotations* and the one you use by the tag(s).

+## Known problems
+Modern browsers uses a lot of CPU and memory, so to avoid browser problems, run the browsers on a dedicated machine or instance.
+That works the best.

+Internet can fail.
+Yep I guess you may know that already.
+Today we have a fail fast

 # Example setup: Digital Ocean